Takeaways in this post:

 can secure Telegram compliance and archiving

-But among the most pressing Telegram risks is the platform's poor message encryption.
-While it is true that Telegram encrypts messages traveling between devices and the Telegram server, these messages remain on the servers for a very long time.
-This is so users can access them from multiple devices.
-Unfortunately, a successful breach of Telegram's servers could expose all messages and the information they contain.
+The way Telegram security works is: the app encrypts messages traveling between devices and the Telegram server, and these messages remain on the servers for a very long time, so that users can access them from multiple devices.
+Unfortunately, this opens a new set of Telegram risks, as a successful breach of the app’s servers could expose all messages and the information they contain.

 Even encrypted mobile chat apps are subject to security and regulatory compliance concerns.
 With the ability to host large groups (up to 200,000 users) and large file sizes (up to 1.5 GB), Telegram users remain vulnerable to spear-phishing, ransomware, and cyber-espionage attacks through link and file sharing, as well as the threat of data loss and compliance risks.